top of page

 Financing should be positioned as part of the planning conversation, not a negotiation tactic.

+Effective language sounds like: "Let's explore how financing can help you achieve your goals."
 This approach keeps the conversation forward-looking and solution-focused.

 Letting the Financing Partner Handle the Details